CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 ### Word Frequencies in XQuery

 A good use case for XQuery is developing word frequency lists for digital texts.
 Among the first poems I learned as a child was "Eldorado" by Edgar Allen Poe.
 I recall being struck by the repetition of the word "shadow" in the poem.
 Why did Poe repeat the word in these lines?
-While this session's XQuery exercise won't sort out the answer to that question, it will help us find out how many times he used that and other words.
+While this session's XQuery exercise won't sort out the answer to that question, it will help us find out how frequently he used that and other words.

 Let's start with a TEI edition of the poem: